cryppadotta/dotta-license/README.md

 Additionally, this repo stores some utilities we've built along the way such as:

 * [`dot-abi-cli`](dot-abi-cli/README.md) - Generates a DApp CLI scaffold from an ABI (with Ledger support)

+# Purchase Model

+There are two main models in the contracts:

+* The `Product` - which defines a feature or set of features and
+* The `License` - (the token) which defines ownership of an instance of a `Product`

+And during operation we have:

+* The _user_ (our customer) who is buying access to the features and
+* The _client_ (our software) which runs our application and enables new features on verified ownership

+### The `Product`s

+`Product`s have:

+* an `id`
+* a `price`
+* the amount `available`
+* the `totalSupply`
+* the amount `sold`

+The client unlocks features of a given `Product` `id` if ownership of a _`License`_ is proven.

+When a new product is created, the `totalSupply` is fixed and **cannot be changed**.
+A `totalSupply` of `0` means "unlimited".

+The executives can:

+* Create new `Product`s
+* Change the price for future sales of a `Product`
+* Change the inventory amount `available` **as long as it does not violate the `totalSupply`**

+### The `License`

+The `License` represents ownership of one unit of a `Product`.
+The `License` is the same as a "token" - they have the same ID and the two are used interchangeably.

+A `License` is created (that is, the token is minted) at time of sale.
+When a sale is made, the inventory for that `Product` is decremented and ownership is transferred to the `assignee`

+### Ownership

+The private key that owns the license must be readable by the client software.

+In [Dottabot](https://www.dottabot.com) this private key is:

+* generated automatically by the software on installation and
+* kept in OS secret storage (such as Keychain on Mac or `libsecret` on Linux).

+This means, while it is encrypted on disk, it is also readable by the software without user interaction.
+(It can also be deployed onto a VPS where a hardware wallet may not be available.)

+Of course, this raises the problem of funds at purchase: often our users will have an existing wallet that they spend from (and it won't be our application's private key).

+To deal with this issue, we require the user input the `assignee` address at purchase time (that is, the address controlled by the client software).
+When the token is purchased, **ownership of the token is given to the private key controlled by our software**.

+This helps fulfill the piracy deterrence requirement by incentivizing the user to keep the license private.

 # Contracts Overview